Yoav666s/dnd-wiki/collections/_monsters/basic-rules/stone-golem.md

 proficiency_bonus: "+4"
 traits: |
   **Immutable Form.** The golem is immune to any spell or effect that would alter its form.

   **Magic Resistance.** The golem has advantage on saving throws against spells and other magical effects.

   **Magic Weapons.** The golem's weapon attacks are magical.
 actions: |
   **Multiattack.** The golem makes two slam attacks.

   **Slam.** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 19 (3d8 + 6) bludgeoning damage.

   **Slow (Recharge 5-6).** The golem targets one or more creatures it can see within 10 ft. of it.
 Each target must make a DC 17 Wisdom saving throw against this magic.
 On a failed save, a target can't use reactions, its speed is halved, and it can't make more than one attack on its turn.
 In addition, the target can take either an action or a bonus action on its turn, not both.
 These effects last for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-legendary_actions: ""
 excerpt: "Large Construct, Unaligned"
 source: "Basic Rules"
 ---